New York itinerary for 4 days- Perfect Guide for your First Time to NYC!

 Day 3- New York City Itinerary for 4 Days

-Most guides will tell you to rise early to beat the crowds so you get amazing people-free Brooklyn bridge photos at sunrise.
+Most guides will tell you to rise early to beat the crowds so you get amazing people-free Brooklyn bridge photos at one of the top instagram spots in NYC.
 We are just not morning people so we did our usual thing and rocked up at around 10 am.
+We got lucky as there wasn’t too many people there yet.

 You can get to the start of Brooklyn Bridge (Manhatten Side) by getting off the subway at Chamber St station and walking across the road.